 Many people upgrade to porcelain veneers when their resin veneers wear out or stain.
 They do not last as long if you drink lots of black liquids, like coffee or soda, and you are hard on your teeth, e.g. you bite into hard foods or grind your teeth.

 Either resin or porcelain veneers are usually a life-altering dental experience.
 So many of our Ft.
 Lauderdale patients tell us they didn’t know how much a better smile affected their confidence.
-To upgrade your life, call Dr. John Stone at Best Dental Associates today.
+To upgrade your smile, call Dr. John Stone at Best Dental Associates today.